RussellAbraham/backbone-requirejs-demo/README.md

     npm install
     ```

-3. Run the optimization script:
+3. Test any changes mad to the unbuilt application by running the development server

     ```sh
+    npm start
+    ```

+4. Run the optimization script:

+    ```sh
     npm run build
     ```

-4. Open `index.html` in your browser to see the demo.
+5. Open `index.html` in your browser to see the demo.
+After running build, a server should no longer be required to to load templates with `requirejs-text`

 ## Built With

 - [Backbone.js](https://backbonejs.org/) - The JavaScript library used for building MV* applications
 - [RequireJS](https://requirejs.org/) - The JavaScript file and module loader
 - [r.js](https://requirejs.org/docs/optimization.html) - The optimizer used to compile the JavaScript files for production

+### Todo

+- Add support for css modules that `r.js` can bundle together with the application
+- Setup task runner to restart the dev server when changes are made
+- Include an icon pack or api/mapping of html/css entities